 Uruguay is known for being one of the most stable places in South America to purchase a home.
 In the past decade, an increasing percentage of Americans and Europeans have been buying properties in Uruguay.

 Natives and non-Uruguayan citizens are under the same purview when it comes to purchasing properties in Uruguay.
 However, you must use a public notary to prepare any legal documents and to advise that all documents are in order.
 For example, they will advise on if there are outstanding debts on the property or anything else that would prevent you from purchasing the home.

 As you look for areas to live in, remember that Uruguay experiences all four seasons.
 Additionally, some areas are more attractive to expats than others.
 As you research areas, be sure to enlist the help of a lawyer, notary, and real estate agent for future assistance.

 Then, the notary gathers all the documents necessary for the transfer of ownership.
 This includes the title, tax receipts, and any statements of debt on the property.
 They will also research the history of the property going back at least 30 years.
 This ensures that there are no legal issues with the property.
-Once this is finished, the buyer, seller, and anyone else involved in the sale of the property will meet with the notary to confirm all the documents are accurate.
+Once this is complete, the buyer, seller and anyone else who’s part of the sale of the property will meet with the notary to confirm all the documents are accurate.

 The notary then has one month to write the new deed to the home, pay any taxes, and register the deed with the local government.
 Then, any payments are due, the documents are signed, and the buyer must purchase homeowner’s insurance.